 How Oolong Tea Is Made

 - The leaves are then “rocked” in their trays, causing the leaf cell to rupture and disperse its sweet sap within the leaf.

-This action sets off the oxidation process and is the most critical step.
+- This action sets off the oxidation process and is the most critical step.
 It all depends on the synchronous adjustments and traditional experiences of the veteran tea maker.
 This is where the art of the craft matters.

-The leaves are then bruised and tumbled in a variety of ways.
-Here, the red tipped edges of the bruised leaf appear.
+- The leaves are then bruised and tumbled in a variety of ways.
+Here, the red-tipped edges of the bruised leaf appear.

 I can describe to you how this oolong tea is made, but the best description is in the viewing.
-I found this beautiful 8-minute video that gives you a much better idea of what goes in to the making of oolong tea.
+I found this beautiful 8-minute video that gives you a much better idea of what goes into the making of oolong tea.

 Go ahead and brew a cup, then sit back and watch this miracle of tea unfold.
-After watching you will get the undying sense of pride and purpose that exists for the tea producing people of Anxi.
+After watching you will feel the undying sense of pride and purpose that exists for the tea producing people of Anxi.

 Brewing Oolong Tea

 Although oolong tea is very complex in processing, it is very easy to brew.
-Generally, use 190F water and 2 teaspoons per cup, steeping for 1-2 minutes.
+Generally, use 190°F water and 2 teaspoons per cup, steeping for 1-2 minutes.

 Oolong tea is very forgiving in the brewing process and can be steeped several times, with each infusion imparting new flavors.

-Beneficial Antioxidants in Oolong Tea
+Oolong Tea Benefits

 Theaflavins are antioxidants produced during this oxidation process.